 In Guinea, Laurence studied for four weeks with master djembefolas Bangaly Kounbasa and Lamine Camara, gaining a traditional style African education in djembe music from various tribes including the Sousou, Djakanke, Landuma and Malinke.

-Returning to Ghana, Laurence reunited with Ghanaian teachers Daniel Asare and Sadiq Addy (nephew of Moustapha Tettey Addy) in the Greater Accra region in southern Ghana to continue his study of folkloric Ga music and ‘culture’ drumming of all kinds.
+Returning to Ghana, Laurence reunited with Ghanaian teachers Daniel Asare and Sidik Acquah (nephew of Mustapha Tettey Addy) in the Greater Accra region in southern Ghana to continue his study of folkloric Ga music and ‘culture’ drumming of all kinds.
 (Learn more about ‘culture’ on articles page)

-In London, Laurence also performs Brazilian music with carnival samba band Rhythms of the City, and with his World percussion group ‘Talking Drum‘, who perform music from Africa, Brazil and Cuba.
+In London, Laurence has also performed Brazilian music with carnival samba band Rhythms of the City, and currently gigs with his World percussion group ‘Talking Drum‘, who perform music from West Africa, and southern and northern Brazil.
 He has travelled to and studied traditional music in Rio de Janeiro, Recife and Olinda to further broaden his knowledge of Afro-Brazilian music.
 Laurence also freelances as a percussionist and drummer of all styles.

-Laurence has 9 years of teaching experience from primary school to university level.
-He has taught African drumming to postgraduate music students at Royal Holloway and Goldsmiths universities.
-He has also set up his own teaching projects including the AMS Project, African drumming and musicianship classes in primary schools in south-east London; Greenwich Young Musicians, children’s evening musicianship and instrumental lessons; and Drum Africa, African Drumming evening community classes co-founded with James Green.
+Laurence has vast teaching experience from primary school to university level having taught music for the first time back in 2008.
+He has taught African drumming to postgraduate music students at Royal Holloway and Goldsmiths universities, as well as professional musicians and teachers from across the UK.
+He has also set up his own teaching projects including the AMS Project, African drumming and musicianship classes in primary schools in south-east London; Greenwich Young Musicians, children’s evening musicianship and instrumental lessons; and Drum Africa, which he co-founded with James Green, and began as African Drumming evening classes, and is now the Drum Africa Community Band.
 In his teaching, Laurence aims to transfer all that he has learnt about the African approach to musical education and rhythm to music of all kinds.